HikariObfuscator/Hanabi/README.md

 # Must be this tall to ride
 Due to its hackish nature (Which is why I don't want to do this in the first place), you should probably know some LLVM/macOS Hooking/Binary Patching and stuff to debug this thing

+# Modifications
+This project uses a slightly modified Hikari upstream ported back to LLVM 6.0.1 (The version Apple is using) to avoid any potential issues, although it should work with LLVM7.0 as base.
+Most of the modifications are done to load options without hacking ``llvm::cl`` as well as some LLVM building configurations.

 # Building

 ## Core